 Late in 2017, based on feedback from the FDA, we finalized our Chemistry, Manufacturing, and Controls plans and the clinical trial design that supports our TRILOGY Phase 3 program.
 In parallel with our Phase 3 clinical trial planning, additional current Good Manufacturing Practices (cGMP) production lots of API (known as NKPL66) and CaPre were manufactured, enabling us to build the CaPre and placebo inventory required to support the activated clinical trial sites and complete patient randomization.
-In the first calendar quarter of 2018, additional raw krill oil was purchased and additional lots of CaPre have been manufactured with this material for use in our Phase 3 program.
-With manufacturing of clinical trial material completed, we are now allocating additional technical resources to other activities related to the scale-up of manufacturing for the planned commercial launch of CaPre in 2021.
+In the first calendar quarter of 2018, additional lots of CaPre were manufactured for use in our Phase 3 program.
+With manufacturing of clinical trial material completed mid-2019, we are now allocating our technical resources to other activities related to the scale-up of manufacturing for the planned commercial launch of CaPre in 2021.
+Acasti recently entered into a supply agreement with a major manufacture of raw krill oil (RKO), which we anticipate will secure RKO material sufficient for the first two years of commercial launch.

 We initiated our TRILOGY Phase 3 program and began site activation and patient enrollment on schedule at the end of 2017.
 We are working with a major clinical research organization to manage our TRILOGY Phase 3 program.
-The TRILOGY studies continued to progress on schedule throughout 2018, and as of the date of this quarterly report, they remain on schedule for delivery of topline results for TRILOGY 1 in December 2019, and TRILOGY 2 in January 2020.
-As of the end of June 2019, our two on-going Phase 3 TRILOGY trials had reached 100% patient randomization at more than 150 clinical sites across the United States, Canada, and Mexico, and 68% of the patients in both trials had completed their 6-month treatment plan.
+The TRILOGY studies continued to progress on schedule throughout 2018 and 2019, and as of the date of this quarterly report, they remain on schedule for delivery of topline results for TRILOGY 1 in December 2019, and TRILOGY 2 in January 2020.
+As of the end of September 2019, our two on-going Phase 3 TRILOGY trials had reached 100% patient randomization at more than 150 clinical sites across the United States, Canada, and Mexico, and 85 of the patients in both trials had completed their 6-month treatment plan.

 Our first study, designated as TRILOGY 1, is being conducted exclusively in the United States and is fully randomized with a total of more than 250 patients.
-The TRILOGY 2 study, which is also fully randomized as of the date of this report, also has more than 250 patients, and is being conducted in the United States, Canada and Mexico.
+The TRILOGY 2 study, which is also fully randomized, also has more than 250 patients, and is being conducted in the United States, Canada and Mexico.
 We expect to report topline results independently for each study as we receive the results.